Gabrielmtn/core-styles/README.md

 # Startup Institute Core Styles
-These are the core styles for Startup Institue.
+These are the core styles for Startup Institute.
 Sweet.

 ##Installation